elsampsa/valkka-examples/docs/hardware.rst

 Linux clients
 -------------

 libValkka uses OpenGL and OpenGL texture streaming.
 The library needs a robust OpenGL implementation.
-As of **Ubuntu 16.04 LTS**, the working graphics drivers are:
+As of **Ubuntu 16 and 18 LTS**, the working graphics drivers are:

-- Intel: the stock **i915** driver works nicely
+- Intel: the stock **i915** driver
 - Nvidia: use **nvidia** proprietary driver (instead of **noveau**)
 - ATI: **not tested**